apache/hudi/hudi-utils/confid_doc.md

 ---

 > #### hoodie.index.bloom.fpp
 > Only applies if index type is BLOOM.
 Error rate allowed given the number of entries.
 This is used to calculate how many bits should be assigned for the bloom filter and the number of hash functions.
 This is usually set very low (default: 0.000000001), we like to tradeoff disk space for lower false positives.
-If the number of entries added to bloom filter exceeds the congfigured value (hoodie.index.bloom.num_entries), then this fpp may not be honored.<br>
+If the number of entries added to bloom filter exceeds the configured value (hoodie.index.bloom.num_entries), then this fpp may not be honored.<br>
 > `Default Value: 0.000000001`<br>
 > `Config Param: BLOOM_FILTER_FPP`<br>